 Surviving family members cannot simply allege wrongful death; they must prove their claim against the defendant.

 Most wrongful death cases have their basis in negligence, rather than an intentional wrongful act.
-To prevail in your claim, you must show that the defendant’s negligence caused your loved one’s fatal accident.
-That means proving the following four points were true in your case:
+To prevail in your negligence-based wrongful death claim, you must show that the defendant’s negligence caused your loved one’s fatal accident.
+That means proving all of the following four points were true in your case:

 - The defendant owed a duty to provide reasonable care to avoid causing harm to your loved one.
 For example, everyone who drives on public streets must obey the traffic laws.

 What Type of Evidence Do I Need to Prove Negligence?